artefactual-labs/weblate-migration-scripts/README.md

 attributes to each XLIFF translation unit that's already been translated).

-The script will then offer to Git commit the XLIFF files in the i18n subdirectory of the Weblate repo and Git push the changes.
+The script will then offer to Git commit the XLIFF files in the i18n subdirectory of the Weblate AtoM translations repo and Git push the changes.

-The `--no-pull` option can be used to stop the script from prompting to do a git pull (useful for automating XLIFF import into Weblate).
+The `--no-pull` option can be used to stop the script from prompting to do a git pull (useful for automating XLIFF import into Weblate AtoM translations repo).

 The `--commit-with-message` option can be used to automatically commit any changes (with the commit message specified as a value for the option).